Mark Meechan stared at the camera and described the training he had given to his girlfriend’s pug, Buddha.

 “Who’s a good wee Nazi?”
 Meechan praised the dog.

 The video ricocheted around the Internet after it was posted in April 2016 and has now been viewed millions of times.
-Some found it amusing; others felt it was crude and anti-Semitic, including a woman who Meechan says confronted him, then spread dog feces on his front door.
+Some found it amusing; others feel it was crude and anti-Semitic, including a woman who Meechan says confronted him, then spread dog feces on his front door.

 Soon after the video was posted, police knocked on Meechan’s door in Coatbridge, a town in North Lanarkshire, Scotland, he told Alex Jones.
 The officers told him that he was being charged with a hate crime and that the video could be seen as promoting violence against Jews.
 They told him to change his clothes, took pictures of his apartment and hauled him off to jail.

 He spent a night there and was charged with violating the Communications Act of 2003, which prohibits using public telecommunications to send discriminatory religious messages.

 Prosecutors in Meechan’s September trial alleged that he communicated material that would cause fear and alarm and stir up hatred on religious grounds by posting a clip on YouTube that was “anti-Semitic in nature,” according to the Telegraph.

 “I feel in the long run I didn’t do anything wrong,” he said on Jones’s show.
 “It was clearly satire.
 It was clearly a joke.
 I wasn’t setting out to cause any offense to any people.
 If anything I was wanting people to laugh, and just obviously, it was taken the wrong way.”